TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/optional_class.md

 Druids are not combative by nature and limit themselves to simple weapons made primarily of natural substances.
 They may only wield the following weapons: club, dagger, hand axe, sling, spear, and staff.
 They may wear leather armor only but may use shields that are made solely of wood.

+#### Forestry:

+Druids are most at home in the wilderness, among the flora and fauna of the world.
+Their Forestry ability may be used to track both humanoids and animals in natural environments.
+When in these natural environments, Forestry may also be used to remain both unseen and silent.
+Finally, when a Druid encounters a natural wild beast, they may utilize this ability in an attempt to sooth and calm such an animal.
+To use the ability, the Referee rolls 1d6.
+If the number rolled is equal to or below the Druid’s Forestry ability, they have succeeded.
+This chance of success is modified by a Druid’s Wisdom modifier.

+#### Saving Throw Bonus:
+Druids receive a +2 bonus to all saving throws made to resist damage from cold, fire and poisons.

+#### Experience Point Bonus:

+Druids that have a Constitution of 15 or higher receives a +5% bonus on all Experience Points earned.

 ---